-Sue: Things are so bad, she has decided to get her coat dirty.
+Sue: Things are so bad, she’s decided to get her coat dirty.

-Romana and the Movellan fight on the sand.
+Romana grapples with the Movellan on the sand.

-Sue: This is ****ing stupid.
+Sue: This is a full-on pantomime.
 Is it supposed to be this stupid?

-The Doctor manages to blow up the Daleks, and even that made Sue laugh.
+The Doctor blows up the Daleks, but even that makes Sue laugh.

-The episode concludes with Davros imprisoned in a block of ice – “Just like Indiana Jones” – yeah, I know – and as the credits rolled, I prepared myself for the worst…top
+The episode concludes with Davros imprisoned in a block of ice, and when the credits roll, I prepare myself for the worst.

 Sue: I hated that.
-Was anyone taking it seriously?
-The acting was abysmal, the plot was ridiculous and the overall look of the thing was far too bright and comedic.
-The direction was pretty good, though, and Tom Baker was by far the best thing in it, but what a mess.
+The acting was abysmal, the plot was ridiculous, and it looked too bright and comedic.
+The direction was pretty good, but what a mess.

 Me: What about the new Romana?

-Me: Well, you’ll be pleased to know that Destiny of the Daleks is Terry Nation’s final contribution to Doctor Who.
+Me: Well, you might be pleased to know that Destiny of the Daleks is Terry Nation’s final contribution to Doctor Who.

 Sue: Is it Douglas Adams’ final contribution as well?